-- 5) Insulating Blankets & Mats Rubber insulating blankets and mats can be used to help protect the worker against shock hazards and to help limit accidental contact with energized electrical conductors, circuit parts or surfaces.
+- 4) Leather and/or Insulated Work Shoes/Boots Foot protection of heavy-duty leather, work shoes/boots shall be worn for all tasks where incident energy exposure exceeds 4 cal/cm2.
+Toe guards and structural components shall be constructed of Structurally Engineered Moldable Composite (SEMC) Certified materials.
+Steel toe and component shoes are not allowed. - 5) Insulating Blankets & Mats Rubber insulating blankets and mats can be used to help protect the worker against shock hazards and to help limit accidental contact with energized electrical conductors, circuit parts or surfaces.
 Insulating blankets and mats shall be rated for the applicable phase-to-phase voltage.
 Blankets and mats shall be inspected before each use and shall be electrically tested before first use and at least once every twelve months after they are checked out for use.
 Complete records shall be kept of all such tests and date of issue.
 Insulating blankets and mats not checked out for use within twelve months shall be retested before being issued. - 6) Arc Suppression Blankets Arc suppression blankets can be used to help limit the exposure to a potential arc flash.
-Arc suppression blankets DO NOT provide for shock protection and are intended to help limit the exposure to arc flash.
-The blankets shall be rated for the potential energy to which they may be exposed. - 7) Arc-Rated Jacket, Parka, or Rainwear Arc-rated jackets, parkas, and/or rainwear appropriate for the potential hazard/risk category and incident energy level shall be provided to Qualified Persons performing work on or near energized electrical conductors or circuit parts where the worker may be exposed to rain or wet environments. - 8) PPE Care and Inspection PPE shall be maintained in a safe, clean and reliable condition.
+Arc suppression blankets DO NOT provide shock protection and are intended to help limit the exposure to arc flash.
+The blankets shall be rated for the potential energy to which they may be exposed. - 7) Arc-Rated Jacket, Parka, or Rainwear Arc-rated jackets, parkas, and/or rainwear appropriate for the potential hazard/risk category and incident energy level shall be provided to Qualified Persons performing work on or near energized electrical conductors or circuit parts where the worker may be exposed to rain or wet environments. - 8) PPE Care and Inspection PPE shall be maintained in a safe, clean, and reliable condition.
 PPE shall be inspected before each use.
-Should the PPE be out of certified date range (i.e. rubber insulating glove testing requirements), worn out, damaged, impaired or unsuitable for use or application, the worker has the responsibility to not use the PPE, tag the PPE with their name, a description of the problem and the date of the inspection and notify their Supervisor.
+Should the PPE be out of certified date range (i.e., rubber insulating glove testing requirements), worn out, damaged, impaired or unsuitable for use or application, the worker has the responsibility to not use the PPE, tag the PPE with their name, a description of the problem and the date of the inspection and notify their Supervisor.
 Work clothing or flash suits that are contaminated, or damaged to the extent their protective qualities are impaired, shall not be used.